eu-digital-green-certificates/dgc-api-tests/specs/gateway/Rules/UploadRules.md

 * create custom authentication certificate
 * upload Rule with custom authentication certificate
 * check that the response had an error
-* check that the response had the status code "401"
+* check that the response had the status code "401" or None
 * check that Rule is not in Rulelist

 ## upload Rule with authentication certificate of another country